pranshumalik14/cv-resume/cv.typ

     "Ph.D. in Neuroscience and Robotics",
     "Jan.
 '25 — Present",
     (
-      "Rotation project in the embodied cognitive science unit on finding and modelling necessary principles for the emergence of an interactional sense of self and non-self in artificial embodied agents", "Planned rotations with cognitive neurorobotics and neural computation research units", "Selected coursework: Cognitive Neural Dynamics, Brain Computation, Neurorobotics, Embodied Cognitive Science", ),
+      "Rotation projects on unified theory of prediction and action in neural processing, and on interactional sense of self and other", "Planned rotation with cognitive neurorobotics research unit", "Selected coursework: Neural Representations and Dynamics in Motor Control, Brain Computation, Cognitive Neurorobotics" ),
   )
   #activity(